University of Michigan HS Debate Tournament

 Make it easy for me to fill out my ballot.
 Tell me where I should be voting and why.
 Be sure to be clear and sign-post throughout.

 I expect that extensions are clean and not just done through ink.
 In order for you to cleanly extend, you need to respond to responses, and develop your warrant(s).
 You cannot win an impact withtout warranting.
 In rebuttal, please make sure you are explaining implications of responses, not just card dumping.
 Explain how those responses interact with your opponents' case and what their place in the round means.
 DO NOT just extend card names in subsequent speeches.

 The flow rules in my round for the most part, unless the weighing is non-existent.
 I will not call for evidence unless it is a huge deal, because I view it as interventionist.
 I am tech over truth, so I go based on the round and what is true in the scope of the debate.

-For February specifically:
+For Nationals specifically:

 Nancy Lynch Paradigm

 Marcus Mangal Paradigm

 I debated Policy for 4 years at Homewood Flossmoor, graduating in 2015.
 I am now a senior at the University of Michigan, studying Mechanical Engineering.
 I have no Public Forum experience but am interested in hearing any argument you want to give.
 Just have fun.